clux/modul8/docs/api.md

 ## Debugging

-If you have wrongly entered data to `require()`, you will not get any information other than an undefined reference back.
+If you have wrongly entered data to `require()`, you will only get an error log (if not disabled) and an undefined reference from require.
 Since all the exported data is encapsulated in a closure, you will also not be able to locate it from the console.

 To see where the object you are looking for should live or lives, you may find it useful to log the specified domain object